CJendantix/ui_forge/README.md

     Sub Args:
     - `function: Callable[[Unknown], None]` - a reference to the function to run
-    - `args: list` - a list of positional arguments to pass to the function
+    - `args: list` *optional* - a list of positional arguments to pass to the function
-    - `kwargs: dict[str, Unknown]` - a dictionary of keyword arguments to pass to the function
+    - `kwargs: dict[str, Unknown]` *optional* - a dictionary of keyword arguments to pass to the function
 - `edit`
     Opens the editor widget

     Sub Args:
     - `value: str` - the value assigned before editing - this gets overwritten after a successful edit
-    - `validator: Callable[[str], bool]` - a reference to a function.
+    - `validator: Callable[[str], bool]` *optional* - a reference to a function.
 The input is the entire submitted string, and the output will determine whether or not it will get accepted.
 If it does not get accepted, the input box will be reset to the previous value, and the user will be prompted to input again.
 This will repeat until the uset inputs a valid value.
-    - `allowed_human_readable: str` - a string that gets printed after the name of the value the user is editing.
+    - `allowed_human_readable: str` *optional* - a string that gets printed after the name of the value the user is editing.
 This is intended to instruct users in an understandable fashion what values are valid or invalid.
 - `select`
     Opens the selection widget